centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 -   Deleting a report design or scheduled job does not cause any linked PDF reports to be deleted.

-Items can be restored or definitively deleted through this menu:
+Items can be restored or permanently deleted through this menu:

 ![image](../assets/reporting/guide/TrashActions.png)